davidmalcolm/texi2rst/output/interoperation.rst

   linker semantics which merges global symbols between libraries and applications, especially necessary for C++ streams functionality.
-  This is not the default behavior of AIX shared libraries and dynamic linking.  libstdc++.a is built on AIX with runtime-linking enabled so that symbol merging can occur.
+  This is not the default behavior of AIX shared libraries and dynamic linking.  libstdc++.a is built on AIX with 'runtime-linking' enabled so that symbol merging can occur.
 To utilize this feature, the application linked with libstdc++.a must include the :option:`-Wl,-brtl` flag on the link line.
 G++ cannot impose this because this option may interfere with the semantics of the user program and users may not always use g++ to link his or her application.
-Applications are not required to use the :option:`-Wl,-brtl` flag on the link linethe rest of the libstdc++.a library which is not dependent on the symbol merging semantics will continue to function correctly.
+Applications are not required to use the :option:`-Wl,-brtl` flag on the link line-the rest of the libstdc++.a library which is not dependent on the symbol merging semantics will continue to function correctly.

-  * An application can interpose its own definition of functions for functions invoked by libstdc++.a with runtime-linking enabled on AIX.
-To accomplish this the application must be linked with runtime-linking option and the functions explicitly must be exported by the application (:option:`-Wl,-brtl,-bE:exportfile`).
+  * An application can interpose its own definition of functions for functions invoked by libstdc++.a with 'runtime-linking' enabled on AIX.
+To accomplish this the application must be linked with 'runtime-linking' option and the functions explicitly must be exported by the application (:option:`-Wl,-brtl,-bE:exportfile`).

   * AIX on the RS/6000 provides support (NLS) for environments outside of